TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

     .. important::

-        If you did not just fork and clone but are instead using an old local version of this repository:
+        If you did not just fork and clone, but are using instead an old local version of this repository:

     #.
 Make sure the repository is up-to-date by pulling from upstream as described
         in :ref:`contribute-edit-locally-more-changes`.